Invasion Of Ukraine Leads To Sky High Gas Prices In Sacramento

 It’s a familiar scene at gas stations — the stare at the pump as people anxiously await to see the total costs.

 AAA reported yesterday’s average for regular in the state was nearly $5.179.
 On Sunday, it jumped more than 10 cents to $5.288.
-In Sacramento, the current price for regular is $5.23.READ MORE: Shooting In Carmichael, Two Injured
+In Sacramento, the current price for regular is $5.23.READ MORE: Man, Woman Found Dead Inside South Sacramento Home After Investigation Into Disturbance

 Drivers tell CBS13 they’re feeling that squeeze.